-The Community Enhancement Fund application and review process are expected to be completed by December 31, 2006.
+The Community Enhancement Fund application and review process are expected to be completed in early 2007.
 The Cultural Enhancement Fund application and review process are expected to be completed by December 31, 2007.
 The Drawing Center is expected to identify a location by December 31, 2007.